-International Workshop on Mapping and Population Size Estimation for Global Health Programs
+2nd International Workshop on Mapping and Size Estimation among Key Populations

 The workshop will provide intensive training in the concepts of mapping and size evaluation.
 Participants should leave the workshop with:

 - Knowledge of methods for collecting size estimation data and an understanding of approaches most appropriate for their respective settings;

 - Working understanding of the uses of population size estimates for policy and programming;

 - Skills needed for analysing and reconciling size estimation data;